National Observances and Celebrations

 The need for organ, eye and tissue donors is on-going, so join Donate Life America by participating in one of our many observances throughout the year!
 Together, through spreading the word and educating others about donation, we can take small steps each day towards saving more lives.
 Below are downloadable images you can use throughout social media and links to other resources for you to utilize within your local and online community.

-National Donor Day is a time to focus on all types of donation – organ, eye, tissue, blood, platelets and marrow –by participating in blood/marrow drives or donor registration events.
-It is also a day to recognize our loved ones who have given the gift of donation, have received a donation, are currently waiting or did not receive an organ in time.
+National Donor Day is a time to focus on all types of donation – organ, eye, tissue, blood, platelets and marrow – by participating in blood/marrow drives or donor registration events.
+It is also a day to appreciate donors and loved ones who have given the gift of life, have received a donation, are currently waiting or did not receive an organ in time.

 National Donate Life Month – April

-National Donate Life Month (NDLM) features an entire month of local, regional and national activities to help encourage Americans to register as organ, eye and tissue donors and to celebrate those that have saved lives through the gift of donation.
+National Donate Life Month (NDLM) features an entire month of activities to help encourage Americans to register as organ, eye and tissue donors and to honor those that have saved lives through the gift of donation.

-On National Donate Life Blue & Green Day, the public is encouraged to wear blue and green, hold events and fundraisers, and partner with local restaurants, malls, media, and community organizations in an effort to spread awareness about organ, eye and tissue donation and transplantation.
+On National Donate Life Blue & Green Day, the public is encouraged to wear blue and green and to engage in sharing the Donate Life message and promoting the importance of registering as an organ, eye and tissue donor.

-The first-annual National DMV Appreciation Week took place in 2016.
 The DMV partnership remains the primary source of donor registrations.
-DMV and driver’s licensing partners are the people on the front lines of service who have helped register more than 130 million donors.
-DMV Appreciation Week is a time for the Donate Life Community to say thank you and show its appreciation of DMV partners across the country through national and local events and outreach.
+DMV and driver’s licensing partners are the people on the front lines of service who have helped register more than 140 million donors.
+National DMV Appreciation Month is a time for the Donate Life Community to say thank you and show its appreciation of DMV partners across the country through national and local events and outreach.

 National Donor Sabbath is a three-day observance (Friday through Sunday) that seeks to engage all major religions in the United States.
 It is a time for congregations to learn more about the critical shortage, celebrate life and pray for those affected by donation and transplantation.